suterma/hashonia/README.md

 ```
 This will walk the directory tree at the current position, calculatinng md5 hashes for all files encountered.

+# How it works:
+Walks the file tree from the current working directory.
+For each file encountered, a hash is calculated and written to a text file.
+It is optimised for large files and large trees, using block readings, and immediate file writes.
+Shows progress output.

 # Credits
 Uses py_essentials (https://github.com/phyyyl/py_essentials) from phyyyl